What's your on-farm energy use costing you?

-Water use efficiency (how much water is applied to the root zone, divided by the total amount of water pumped) is the key driver of energy use efficiency because it reduces the total amount of water that is required to be pumped.
+Water use efficiency for water required in-crop is the key driver of energy use efficiency because it reduces the total amount of water that is required to be pumped.

 Pump efficiency and engine efficiency are the next most important factors in total farm energy use efficiency.

 Irrigation pumping is the major energy consumer in cotton production.
 Irrigation typically accounts for 45 percent of all energy that is directly used on farm for river irrigation, and up to 75 percent for bore irrigation, with diesel use in tractors and machinery the next largest consumers of energy on farm.

 Greenhouse gas emissions: